TritonDataCenter/rfd/rfd/0070/README.md

  * Limited API access, making use on workstations or jenkins awkward.
  * Modifying tags becomes an arduous mouse clicking contest instead of editing a text file.

 GitHub teams may be a worthwhile complimentary approach for very coarse grained grouping.
-GitHub also now supports a notion of [archiving](https://help.github.com/articles/archiving-a-github-repository/) old repsoitories to make them read-only.
+The mapping of Joyent roles to GitHub teams could also be clearer.

 ### In-repo Piggyback